Overview of the 2026 Census topic review

 2026 Census topic review timeline

 In late 2023, consultation outcomes were published and shared on the ABS website, including the Census topics progressing to testing.
-In late 2023 the ABS also began testing proposed new Census topics and questions through focus groups, interviews and a large-scale test.
+The ABS also began testing proposed new Census topics and questions through focus groups, and cognitive interviews.

 In the middle of 2024, the ABS will recommend 2026 Census topics to the Australian Government for decision.
-In late 2025 changes to the Census will be tabled in Parliament.
-The final decision on topics will be published on the ABS website.
+Following Government decision, changes to topics will be tabled in Parliament.
+The ABS will continue testing activities to decide on the final question design.

 The ABS undertook a two-phase public consultation process to inform our recommendation on topics for the 2026 Census: